 COVID-19 Safety Protocols

 We do know that fresh air is better than being in a contained space.
-For a while there was conversation about should you wear or not wear a mask.
-This discussion is over.
-Wear a mask, especially in close quarters.

 What to Do to Limit Risk of Spread